seeker1983/instagram-data-analyzer/README.md

     node analyze.js example.csv

+## Using analyzer

+Upload you own file and try it

+    node analyze.js <YOUR-DATA-FILE.csv>

+Data file example is *example.csv*

 If everything is correct, following files should be created
 - user_mentions.csv
 - mention_users.csv
 - user_partners.csv
 - partner_users.csv

+## Using filter

-6. Upload you own file and try it
+Upload input and user list and try it

-    node analyze.js <YOUR-FILE.csv>
+    node filter.js <YOUR-DATA-FILE.csv> <USER-LIST.csv>

+Data file example is *example.csv*
+User file example is *example_users.csv*

+If everything is correct, following files should be created
+- user_relations.csv
+- user_posts.csv